-Athletic programs include varsity intercollegiate teams in men's and women's basketball, soccer, cross country, track and field, men's golf, baseball, women's indoor track, volleyball, and softball.
+Athletic programs include varsity intercollegiate teams in men's and women's basketball, soccer, cross country, track and field, golf, men's baseball, women's tennis, STUNT, volleyball, and softball.
 The University is a member of the National Association of Intercollegiate Athletics (NAIA), competing in the Golden State Athletic Conference (GSAC).